The Most Exotic Birds in the Caribbean

 18. Hispaniolan Trogon– this tropical bird has stunning blue plumage on its back that fades to greenish yellow on its belly with a red breast.
 It can be found in Haiti and the Dominican Republic, often near streams or rivers where it perches, waiting to swoop down on lizards or giant insects that it captures with its sharp bill.

-See also Sporting and Cultural Activities in the Caribbean
+See also Barbados Hotspots: Top Destinations to Visit in the Caribbean

 Why the Caribbean is Home to So Many Exotic Birds?